14th Air and Air Defence Forces Army: 14th Air and Air Defence Forces Army

 The 14th Air and Air Defence Forces Army was formed in 1998, from the 6th Independent Air Defence Corps of the Russian Air Defence Forces at Novosibirsk; the 23rd Air Army of the Russian Air Forces from Chita; and the 50th Independent Air Defence Corps also from Chita.
 The new army was given the title of 14th Army of the Air Force and Air Defence.
 Its zone of responsibility covered the huge area of the Siberian Military District, Air Forces Monthly (AFM) said, and its headquarters was located in Novosibirsk.
 AFM also said that the aircraft were concentrated in the southern part of the territory, along the border with Kazakhstan and Mongolia.
 In 2007 the commander of the new army, AFM also reported, was General-Lieutenant Nikolay Danilov.

 The 50th Guards Air Defence Corps was consolidated into the 26th Guards Air Defence Division in November 1998.

 The most important force, AFM noted, within the army was the 21st Composite Air Division (21st SAD), which operated a Sukhoi Su-24M tactical bomber regiment, a Su-24MR reconnaissance regiment and a Su-25 attack aircraft regiment.
 The 21st SAD appears to date from the establishment of the 21st Bomber Aviation Division (Military Unit Number 17954) as part of the 23rd Air Army in 1979 at Dzhida.
 The division was stationed in the eastern part of the army's area of responsibility, near the Chinese border.

 The army was disbanded in 2009 by being redesignated as the 2nd Air and Air Defence Forces Command.

 The 21st Separate Aviation Division amalgamated with 2 BAP circa 2010 to become the 6980th Guards Aviation Base of the 1st Rank.
 The new base (Military Unit Number 69806) was equipped with Sukhoi Su-24M bombers and Su-24MR reconnaissance aircraft and stationed at Chelyabinsk Shagol Airport.

 The army was reformed in August 2015.
 Lieutenant General Alexander Tatarenko took command in January 2016.
+Tatarenko was released from duty and dismissed from military service upon reaching the age limit in August 2020.

+Over three years later, Tatarenko was reported as killed by Ukrainian media during a missile strike on Belbek air base in Crimea on 30-31 January 2024, but this has not been independently confirmed.
+Despite having been dismissed from military service over three years before, Tatarenko may have been commanding the Belbek airbase in the Russian-occupied Crimea.